 The Global Conference on Educational Robotics hosts the International Botball® Tournament where Botball® teams from around the world vie for the International Championship.
 Any team that competes in a regional tournament regardless of how they finish is encouraged to participate in the International Botball® Tournament.

-The International Botball Tournament includes online documentation, onsite presentations, seeding rounds, double elimination rounds and alliance matches.
-Scores from the online documentation, onsite presentations, seeding rounds and double elimination rounds factor into a team's overall score for the tournament.
+The International Botball® Tournament includes online documentation, onsite presentations, seeding rounds, double elimination rounds and alliance matches.
+Scores from each of these factor into a team’s overall score for the tournament.
 Alliance matches are scored, but the results are not factored into the overall team score.
 Awards are given for all tournament related events, including the alliance matches.
-The International Botball Tournament seeding rounds, double elimination rounds and alliance matches are free and open to the public.
+The International Botball® Tournament seeding rounds, double elimination rounds and alliance matches are free and open to the public.

 2015 – Winchester High School (15-0371) – Winchester, Massachusetts

 2014 – Great Mills High School (14-0506) – Great Mills, Maryland

 2013 – Dead Robot Society (13-0006) – Herndon, Virginia

 2012 – Los Altos Community Team (12-0636) – Los Altos, California

 2011 – Hanalani Schools (11-0052) – Mililani, Hawaii

 2010 – Hanalani Schools (10-0052) – Mililani, Hawaii